ethanhua/Skeleton/README.md

 ![](screenshots/qrcode.png)

 # Feature

 - Light
-- Different colors can be set for the shimmer effect
 - Noninvasive, you don't need to make changes to existing code.
 - Wide applicability，it is available for all views
 - Memory optimised